St John's Undergraduate Studentships

 St John’s College wishes our UK undergraduates from less advantaged backgrounds to have the resources to fulfil their academic potential and fully participate in co-curricular activities and student life.
 To support their educational experience, we provide these students with additional maintenance funding.

-The College is pleased to confirm the additional undergraduate support available for students applying in 2022, and admitted for the academic years 2023/24 for immediate entry and 2024/25 for deferred entry.
-UK undergraduates from the most disadvantaged financial backgrounds will be able to access annual grants of up to £6,500 – through the Cambridge Bursary Scheme and St John’s own undergraduate Studentships scheme.
+UK undergraduates from the most disadvantaged financial backgrounds, who enter the College from October 2023, will be able to access annual grants of up to £6,500 – through the Cambridge Bursary Scheme and St John’s own undergraduate Studentships scheme.

 Access to Funds

-For context, Cambridge University’s ‘maintenance rate’ – the sum to which it recommends students should have access for the purposes of covering their living costs while at the University – has been set at £11,020 in 2023/24.
+For context, Cambridge University’s ‘maintenance rate’ – the sum to which it recommends students should have access for the purposes of covering their living costs during term time while at the University – has been set at £10,950.
+More information about how the Cambridge University Maintenance Rate is calculated may be found here

 • £3,500 Cambridge Bursary